Noam Dar: NXT (2023–present)

 At NXT: Heatwave on 22 August, Dar defeated Frazer to win the Heritage Cup for a record-setting third time.
 At NXT: Halloween Havoc Night 1, Akira Tozawa returned to NXT and stole the Heritage Cup under The Meta-Four's noses.
 Tozawa returned the Heritage Cup to Dar on Night 2 before managing to spook Dar into a match for the Cup on the following week's NXT, with Dar winning the match 2-1.
 On the 27 February 2024 episode of NXT, Dar lost the Heritage Cup to No Quarter Catch Crew's Charlie Dempsey, losing the match 2-1, ending his third reign at 189 days.
 On 26 March, it was announced that The Meta-Four will be the host of NXT Stand & Deliver.
 Around this time, Dar started a rivalry with new NXT Champion Trick Williams.
 During a Supernova Sessions on the May 7 episode of NXT, Dar said that in a match between them where Williams won, Dar's leg was under the ropes which should have broken the pinfall and called Williams a fraud.
 Dar proceeded to attack Williams shortly after Legend revealed that she was having a relationship with Williams.
 On the following episode of NXT, Dar was found attacked by an unknown assailant.
 Later that night, Oro Mensah was defeated by Je'Von Evans after interference from Williams.
 On the May 28 episode of NXT, a debuting Ethan Page revealed himself as Dar's attacker.
 This was done to write Dar off television as he suffered a legitimate leg injury.
 During Dar's time away from television, Mensah began feuding with Page, effectively turning Dar and the rest of The Meta-Four face in the process.

-After an eleven-month hiatus, Dar returned from injury on the April 22 episode of NXT and defeated Lexis King to win the NXT Heritage Cup for a record-setting fourth time.
+After an eleven-month hiatus, Dar returned from injury on the 22 April episode of NXT and defeated Lexis King to win the NXT Heritage Cup for a record-setting fourth time.
 On the following episode, Meta-Four would meet in a backstage segment in which they announced their mutual agreement to disband, citing personal singles ventures.
 Mensah and Jackson were subsequently released a few days later.
-On June 22, NXT general manager Ava announced that Dar had vacated the NXT Heritage Cup due to another injury.
+On 22 June, NXT general manager Ava announced that Dar had vacated the NXT Heritage Cup due to another injury.
+He returned to in-ring competition on the 24 April 2026 NXT live event.
+He made his on-screen return on the 5 May episode of NXT, where he confronted The Vanity Project (Jackson Drake, Brad Baylor, Ricky Smokes, and Myka Lockwood) and challenged Drake to a match in the following week.

 Other media

-Dar is a playable character in the video games WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K23, WWE 2K24, and WWE 2K25.
+Dar is a playable character in the video games WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K23, WWE 2K24, WWE 2K25, and WWE 2K26.